abuseofnotation/category-theory-illustrated/01_set/text.md

 ![A function from Char to Boolean](char_boolean.svg)

 However functions in programming can also be quite different from mathematical functions - they can perform various operations that have nothing to do with returning a value, called side effects.
-This is because most common programming languages and paradigms were created at a times when the computer resources were much more limited than today, and programming - much more cumberstone, so people had bigger problems than the fact that their functions were not mathematically sound.
-Then no one bothered to make the transition.
+This is because most common programming languages and paradigms which are in use today were created at a times when the computer resources were much more limited than today, and programming - much more cumberstone, so people had bigger problems than the fact that their functions were not mathematically sound.

+One type of functions used in programming which strongly resemble mathematical ones are those which convert a value from one type to another, for example the function which converts a a floating-point number to an Integer.
+That is probaly the reason why most functional languages are strongly-typed.

 Functional Composition